Pantestudines: Classification

+Bever et al. (2015) redescribed the skull of Eunotosaurus, identifying a lower temporal fenestra, with a juvenile specimen also having visible upper temporal fenestrae.
+This instigated a reinterpretation of this taxon as a diapsid instead of an anapsid.
+Their phylogenetic analyses strongly supported Eunotosauruss state as a stem-turtle and the placement of Pantestudines in Diapsida, though they couldn't determine a well-defined position within that clade.
+Sauropterygia and Acerosodontosaurus also end up as possible stem-turtles in some of the trees.

-Benton (2015) compiled 2 synapomorphies of Ankylopoda (which would also include Sauropterygia, Thalattosauria and Ichthyosauria close to lepidosaurs), prootic-parietal contact and hooked fifth metatarsal, and 6 of Archelosauria: posterodorsal process on maxilla, sagittal crest, slender and tapering cervical ribs, notch on anterior margin of interclavicle, small anterior process and larger posterior process on iliac blade, and medial centrale in carpus absent.
+Benton (2015) compiled 2 synapomorphies of Ankylopoda (which would also include Sauropterygia, Thalattosauria and Ichthyosauria close to lepidosaurs): prootic-parietal contact and hooked fifth metatarsal.

 Time-calibrated phylogeny recovered by Shaffer et al. (2017) dated the split of Pantestudines from its sister clade (the clade containing archosaurs and all tetrapods more closely related to archosaurs than to any other living animals) to mid-Carboniferous.

-Laurin and Piñeiro (2017) placed turtles close to pareiasaurs within Parareptilia, a clade they considered sister to Neodiapsida.
+Laurin and Piñeiro (2017) placed turtles close to pareiasaurs among parareptiles once more.
+However, parareptiles were considered derived diapsids in this analysis.
+The authors interpreted these results as an indication that there might be no conflict between the hypotheses of a parareptilian origin and a diapsid origin.
+However, this study was criticised in a response paper, which charged that the matrix the paper used was outdated and did not take into account the previous two decades of literature about parareptiles.

 The cladogram below follows the analysis of Li et al. (2018).
 It agrees with the placement of turtles within Diapsida but finds them outside of Sauria (the Lepidosauromorpha + Archosauromorpha clade).

 Gardner & Van Franken (2020) criticized the analysis by Li et al., citing problems with the data set and observing that their proposed phylogeny was not supported once the issues were corrected.

 Lichtig & Lucas (2021) proposed Pappochelys was related to sauropterygians, Eunotosaurus was a caseid synapsid, and turtles were derived pareiasaur parareptiles close to Anthodon.
 According to this hypothesis, the turtle shell evolved from a fusion of the ribs to dorsal osteoderms.
 Odontocheys, which lacked a carapace, is seen as a highly derived taxon instead of a representative of the ancestral state of turtles.
-The reliability of the molecular support for Archelosauria was also questioned, although Simões et al. (2022) found morphological support for this hypothesis.
-In their analysis, Pappochelys is the basalmost pantestudine but Eunotosaurus is a basal neodiapsid instead of a stem-turtle, parareptile or synapsid.
+The reliability of the molecular support for Archelosauria was also questioned.
+Contrary to this opinion, Simões et al. (2022) found morphological support for Archelosauria.
+In their analysis, Pappochelys is the basalmost stem-turtle but Eunotosaurus is a basal neodiapsid instead of a stem-turtle, parareptile or synapsid.